 Reservations: Taken on the first of the month one year in advance.
-If you are extremely lucky and the stars are aligned, you might find a cancellation on Tableall.
+If you are extremely lucky, once every couple of months, you might find a cancellation on Tableall.

 The teahouse called “Tai-an” is inside a small temple called “Myoki-an” slightly outside Kyoto.
 Tai-an is designated as a Japanese national treasure, as it is the only extant teahouse designed by Sen no Rikyu, who was pivotal in the development of Japanese aesthetics and whose influence went beyond the tea ceremony.
 It is the oldest teahouse in Japan.